• Home

 Wave is free; QuickBooks is decidedly not

-If you're on a tight budget, it's a pretty easy choice between the two platforms: Wave is a free invoicing and accounting software (with additional paid services like payments, payroll, and advisors).
+If you're on a tight budget, it's a pretty easy choice between the two platforms, as you can use Wave for free.
+Wave recently updated its pricing plan, but its free invoicing and accounting software still comes with all the capabilities you need to get started, with additional paid services like payments, payroll, and bookkeepers.
+Meanwhile, Wave's Pro plan includes additional features that help businesses keep track of bank transactions, receipts, and payment reminders.

 Screenshot showing how Wave is a free invoicing and accounting software